ioan-chera/eureka-editor/README.txt

 E : select a chain of linedefs with same textures

 w : flip linedefs
-x : split linedefs in two
+k : split linedefs in two

 d : disconnect selected linedefs from the rest m : merge two one-sided linedefs into a two-sided linedef